Evalle/dockerfiles/virtualbox/README.md

 First of all, you need to have a virtualbox kernel module installed on your system.

-If you're using openSUSE like me, you can install *'virtualbox-host-kmp-desktop'* package via:
+If you're using openSUSE as host OS like me, you can install *'virtualbox-host-kmp-desktop'* package via:

 ```
 $ sudo zypper in virtualbox-host-kmp-desktop